Golden trout

-The California golden trout (Oncorhynchus aguabonita or Oncorhynchus mykiss aguabonita) is a species of trout native to California.
+The California golden trout (Oncorhynchus aguabonita) is a species of trout native to California.
 The golden trout is normally found in the Golden Trout Creek (tributary to the Kern River), Volcano Creek (tributary to Golden Trout Creek), and the South Fork Kern River.
 The Golden trout has been the official freshwater state fish of California since 1947.

 The California golden trout is closely related to two rainbow trout subspecies.
 The Little Kern golden trout (O. m. whitei), found in the Little Kern River basin, and the Kern River rainbow trout (O. m. gilberti), found in the Kern River system.
 Together, these three trout form what is sometimes referred to as the "golden trout complex".